 Green Camel is a privately owned Australian company that has developed an integrated aquaculture-horticulture system for organic produce.
-Green Camel Pty Ltd are tenants of Fund's Glasshouse and aquaculture facility located at Cobbitty NSW.
+Green Camel Pty Ltd are tenants of Fund's Glasshouse and aquaculture facility located at Cobbitty, NSW.

-Golden Dried Fruits 1 Pty Ltd - representing 5% of rental income
+Golden Dried Fruits 1 Pty Ltd - representing 7% of rental income

 Golden Dried Fruits 1 Pty Ltd is an Australian private company which is a subsidiary of Australian Premium Dried Fruits, part of the Scalzo Foods Group.
-Golden Dried Fruits 1 Pty Ltd commenced the lease of the Fund's Advinco Farm property from July 1 2020.
+Golden Dried Fruits is the tenant of Advinco Farm at Colignan, VIC.